Learn more about Canora by viewing the links below that feature videos of Canora

 Canada's Only Toy & Autograph Museum

 Stop in and visit Canada's Only Toy & Autograph Museum located at 118 Main Street.
 The museum features a one-of-a-kind collection of toys and autographed photos.
 This is a real trip down memory lane with an I-spy game and a play and dress up room for children.
 Admission is $2 for adults and $1 for children over 5 years of age.
 This museum is privately owned and operated.
-For more information call (306) 563-4367.
+For more information call (306) 563-1400 or (306) 562-7292.

 Canora's Antique Shop

 The antique shop is located at 202 Norway Avenue along Highway No. 9.
-The antique shop is open year round and operated by Ralph and Cathy Jarotski in a turn-of-the-century restored two storey house.
+The antique shop is open year round in a turn-of-the-century restored two-storey house.
 One can find numerous collectible articles ranging from Canadian folk art, unique and ethnic furniture, art, jewellery, and collectibles.
 This is a definite "must see" stop for the avid collector.
 Call (306) 563-6794 for more information.

 Canora’s Welcome Statue